dsa110/dsa110-scat/README.md

-# Scattering and scintillation analysis scripts for the DSA-110
+# FRB Intensity Analysis Pipeline for the DSA-110

-## Scattering Pipeline
+## Pulse-broadening

-# Burst‑Fit Pipeline

-A lightweight, modular toolkit for fitting pulse-broadening and scintillation in Fast Radio Burst (FRB) dynamic spectra, and instrumental effects.
+A lightweight, modular, telescope-agnostic toolkit for fitting pulse-broadening and scintillation in Fast Radio Burst (FRB) dynamic spectra, and instrumental effects.

 ---